Zeigren/benzaiten/README.md

 ## Theory of Operation

-This uses [Adnanh Webhook](https://github.com/adnanh/webhook) for incoming webhooks from Phabricator.
-It weakly/barely authenticates the webhook and passes off the `object.phid`, `object.type`, and `transactions.0.phid` to `conduit.py`.
+This uses [Adnanh Webhook](https://github.com/adnanh/webhook) for incoming webhooks.
+It weakly/barely authenticates the webhook, parses the json body for specific info, and passes that off to the relevant python script.

-`conduit.py` will query Phabricator via a [Conduit API wrapper](https://github.com/disqus/python-phabricator) for more information.
-It then populates a message for the [Discord webhook API wrapper](https://github.com/kyb3r/dhooks) which sends off the message to Discord.
+`phabricator.py` will query Phabricator via a [Conduit API wrapper](https://github.com/disqus/python-phabricator) for more information and bundle that into a message.

-## Configuration

-This can be customized by altering the `hooks.json` and `conduit.py` files according to the [Adnanh Webhook](https://github.com/adnanh/webhook) and [Conduit API wrapper](https://github.com/disqus/python-phabricator) documentation.
-The look of the Discord notification can be altered in `conduit.py` according to the [Discord webhook API wrapper](https://github.com/kyb3r/dhooks) documentation.
+`dockerhub.py` takes the Docker Hub information and bundles it into a message.

+`webactivity.py` is used to save messages to json files.

+Discord notifications are sent using a [Discord webhook API wrapper](https://github.com/kyb3r/dhooks).

-## Docker
+## Docker Image

 The Docker image is Alpine based and created using a multi-stage build in order to minimize its size.
 The Docker image is based on the one by [almir](https://github.com/almir/docker-webhook).

-### Resources
+## Resources

+The webhook examples folder has some well examples of different webhooks to use for testing.

 [Webhook test site](https://github.com/fredsted/webhook.site)